Creating A Will in California

 - Revocable or Irrevocable Trusts;

 - Real property not exceeding $50,000 in value by Affidavit; ($10,000 in certain circumstances)

 - Real and personal property not exceeding $150,000;

 - Simplified procedures for estates of $150,000 or less, or

 - Personal property under $150,000 in Value by Affidavit.

-It is important that you speak to an experienced estate planning attorney before making any of the above decisions related to your will.
+It is important that you speak to an experienced Burlingame will attorney before making any of the above decisions related to your will.

 If You Die Without a Will in California, What Happens to Your Assets?